aquova/KA-Rando/README.md

 ## -- Running Locally --

-This project runs entirely in the client, so if you need to use the randomizer offline, you can simply download and visit the webpage in a browser.
+This project runs entirely in the client, so if you need to use the randomizer off-line, you can simply download and visit the webpage in a browser.
 To do so, either click `Clone or download` on the GitHub page and download the zip file, or in a Terminal run `git clone https://github.com/aquova/KA-Rando`.
 Once downloaded, simply open `index.html` in a browser of your choice!

 ## -- Credits --

-The source code for `md5-min.js`, can be found here: https://code.google.com/archive/p/crypto-js/#MD5
+The source code for the CryptoJS MD5 library can be found here: https://code.google.com/archive/p/crypto-js/#MD5

 ## -- Known Issues --